A simple model for strange metallic behavior: The refined semi-holographic model

 \section{The refined semi-holographic model}

-In the model proposed in \cite{Doucot:2020fvy}, the conducting electron ($\hat{c}$) interacts with a fermionic operator $\hat\chi_{\rm CFT}$ of the holographic IR-CFT, and also with other filled lattice bands populated by Landau quasi-particles ($\hat{f}$).
+In the model proposed in \cite{Doucot:2020fvy}, the conducting electron ($\hat{c}$) interacts with a fermionic operator $\hat\chi_{\rm CFT}$ of the holographic IR-CFT, and also with other filled lattice band electrons ($\hat{f}$).
 Crucially, all interactions scale with $N$ in a specific way.
 The Hamiltonian has the following generic form in the large $N$ limit:

 in which interactions involving $c$ that are multi-linear in $\chi_{\rm CFT}$ are suppressed, those which are linear in $\chi_{\rm CFT}$ are $\mathcal{O}(N)$, and those which do not involve $\chi_{\rm CFT}$ are $\mathcal{O}(N^0)$.
+We have removed $c^\dagger f$ type interactions by diagonalizing the $\mathcal{O}(N^0)$ quadratic terms.
+The above is a special case of the semi-holographic models analyzed in \cite{Mukhopadhyay:2013dqa,Doucot:2017bdm} implying that we can infer its low energy behavior via Wilsonian RG approach in the large $N$ limit.

-The retarded Green's function on the Fermi surface takes the following form in the large $N$ limit (see the supplemental material of~\cite{Doucot:2020fvy} for a derivation):
+The propagating degree of freedom on the Fermi surface is essentially $c$ plus a $\mathcal{O}(1/N)$ contribution from $\chi$ \cite{Mukhopadhyay:2013dqa}.
+The resulting retarded Green's function on the Fermi surface takes the following form in the large $N$ limit (see the supplemental material of~\cite{Doucot:2020fvy} for a derivation {by considering perturbative corrections in $\lambda$ and other couplings}):

 Here $\tilde{\gamma} \sim \mathcal{O}(\lambda^2)$ and $\tilde{\alpha} \sim \mathcal{O}(g^2)$ are the two leading (irrelevant) couplings determining the Fermi-liquid and holographic components of the self-energy respectively with the latter given by~\cite{Iqbal:2009fd}